 Super King Bedroom One

 A bright double aspect bedroom with views of the garden.
 Guests can enjoy the super king bed with bedside tables and lamps, clothes hanging facility and a sturdy chest of drawers.
-A door leads into the ensuite shower room with shower cubicle, WC and hand basin.
+A door leads into the en-suite shower room with shower cubicle, WC and a hand basin.

 Super King Bedroom Two

-From road, the driveway inclines along side the house and sweeps round to the back where you'll find parking for at least four cars.
-The driveway is tarmac and shingle with a york stone paved terrace from the front door and the terrace.
+From the road, the driveway inclines alongside the house and sweeps round to the back where you'll find parking for at least four cars.
+The driveway is tarmac and shingle with a York stone paved terrace from the front door and the terrace.
 There is also a separate paved pedestrian entrance to the property.

 Admiral House has a large garden mainly laid to lawn with shrubberies.
 The garden is enclosed with a variety of fencing and hedging but is not 'secure' for dogs and children so please keep an eye on them.
 The owner is making some improvements to the garden and new photos will follow soon.

-A barbeque is provided for use by guests but charcoal is not provided.
+A BBQ is provided for use by guests but charcoal is not provided.

 All prices include 100% cotton bed linen, towels, heating and electricity, plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.

 This lovely detached self-catering holiday home is equipped with central heating and appliances include a flat screen TV and ipod docking station.
 The kitchen is well equipped with a Two Oven Electric AGA and island unit with granite worktop.
 Other appliances include a free standing Fisher & Pykel fridge and freezer with ice maker and water dispenser, an integrated dishwasher and a microwave.
 There's a washing machine and condensing tuble dryer in the utility.